HM Coastguard

-His Majesty's Coastguard (HMCG) is a section of the Maritime and Coastguard Agency responsible, through the Secretary of State for Transport to Parliament, for the initiation and co-ordination of all maritime search and rescue (SAR) within the UK Maritime Search and Rescue Region.
+His Majesty's Coastguard (HM Coastguard or HMCG) is the section of the Maritime and Coastguard Agency responsible, through the Secretary of State for Transport to Parliament, for the initiation and co-ordination of all maritime search and rescue (SAR) within the UK Maritime Search and Rescue Region.
 This includes the mobilisation, organisation and tasking of adequate resources to respond to persons either in distress at sea, or to persons at risk of injury or death on the cliffs or shoreline of the United Kingdom.
-It is also responsible for land based search and rescue helicopter operations from 2015.
+Since 2015 it has also been responsible for land-based search and rescue helicopter operations.

-The chief executive of the Maritime and Coastguard Agency is Brian Johnson.
-Operational control of the service is the responsibility of the Director of HM Coastguard, Claire Hughes.
+The chief executive of the Maritime and Coastguard Agency is Virginia McVea.

-His Majesty's Coastguard is not a military force nor law enforcement agency, with coastal defence being the responsibility of the Royal Navy, law enforcement being the responsibility of the local territorial police force and maritime border control being the responsibility of Border Force.
-However, the organisation is a uniformed service.
+His Majesty's Coastguard is a uniformed service that fulfils six of the nine functions required by the International Maritime Organization (IMO):